Karthikkkunal/AI-Powered-Cybersecurity-Assistant-Dashboard/README.md

 - **Node.js**: Version 14 or later is required.
 Download it from the [official website](https://nodejs.org/).

 - **npm**: Version 6 or later is required, typically installed alongside Node.js.

+- **Docker**: Required for running Supabase locally.
+Install it from [Docker's official website](https://www.docker.com/).

+- **Supabase CLI**: Install the Supabase CLI by following the instructions in the [Supabase documentation](https://supabase.com/docs/guides/cli).

 ### Installation